pepsipu/blog-bikeshed/unfinished/2020-12-9-tricky-topological-testing-for-much-needed-extra-credit.md

 _Theorem: If point pairs P are solvable on a proper non-empty simply connected open subset of C, P is solvable on **every** proper non-empty simply connected open subset of C._

 Woah, bold claim, I know.
-Essentially, what we're saying if we can draw the P's solution on one surface, it implies we can draw P's solution on any surface!
+Essentially, what we're saying is if we can draw the P's solution on one surface, it implies we can draw P's solution on any surface!
 Well, how is this possible?

 Let's make the question more rigorous.
 What we're essentially saying is that there exists some transformation from from S1 to S2 such that non-intersecting curves drawn on S1 _stay_ non-intersecting after the transformation.
 How do we prove this?